icbat/broker-loot-spec/README.md

 1. Make your changes in the fork
 1. Submit a Pull Request back for review to this repo

-### Localization
+### Releasing

-If you'd like to help localize the text here, simply follow the above steps and change the Localization.lua file to add your translations.
-Please submit an [issue on GitHub](https://github.com/icbat/broker-loot-spec/issues) if you need any assistance with this workflow.
+Release new versions by pushing a tag to the main branch of the form `v12345`.
+The GitHub action should take care of the rest.